Training Diffusion Policies via Prior-Mapping Co-Evolution: Experiments

-To verify that \textsc{GoRL} progressively captures complex distributions, we visualize the evolution of action density at a fixed state in \texttt{HopperStand} throughout training (Figure~\ref{fig:action-dist}).
-We sample $10{,}000$ actions from the trained policy at 60M, 120M, and 180M steps, projecting them onto their \textbf{first principal component} to estimate the density.

-As shown in Figure~\ref{fig:action-dist}, the Gaussian PPO baseline remains restricted to a single unimodal peak across all stages.
-FPO, while growing slightly broader over time, fails to develop clear modal separation even at 180M.
-In contrast, \textsc{GoRL(FM)} exhibits a distinct evolutionary pattern: at 60M, it behaves similarly to a unimodal Gaussian (consistent with our identity-like initialization for stability); by 180M, it has evolved a \textbf{clearly bimodal structure with two separated peaks}.
-This qualitative behavior is consistent with our design goal: the policy starts from a simple, stable regime and progressively acquires multiple distinct high-return action modes through alternating encoder--decoder refinement.
+Finally, we visualize the evolution of action density on \texttt{HopperStand} (Figure~\ref{fig:action-dist}).
+We sample $10{,}000$ actions from the trained policy at 60M, 120M, and 180M steps.
+Gaussian PPO remains restricted to a single unimodal peak across all stages.
+In contrast, \textsc{GoRL-FM} exhibits a distinct evolutionary pattern: at 60M, it behaves similarly to a unimodal Gaussian (consistent with our identity-like initialization for stability); by 180M, it has evolved a \textbf{clearly bimodal structure with two separated peaks}.
+This visualization supports the view that the alternating optimization schedule expands the transport map beyond a unimodal action family, providing qualitative evidence for the framework's expressiveness benefits.